All 3 alleged flood looters plead not guilty | CBC News

 He chose to be tried by provincial court judge and will be in custody until his trial Aug.
 30 and 31.

-On June 4, Chance Arthur Leslie, 25, pleaded not guilty earlier in June to break and enter and stealing a canoe, and to a charge of violating probation.
+Chance Arthur Leslie, 25, pleaded not guilty earlier to break and enter and stealing a canoe, and to a charge of violating probation.

 Crown prosecutor Darlene Blunston told the court there would be at least 14 witnesses in Leslie's trial, set for July 26 and Aug.
 1.